virtual-kubelet/community/governance.md

 The core maintainers have to match the following criterea:

-* There will be between 3 and 5 people with a diverse representation from multiple companies.
-No one company shall have a majority vote.
+* Between 3 and 5 people with a diverse representation from multiple companies.
+No one company shall have a majority vote therefore each company will get one vote total, no matter how many maintainers they have
 * Any project maintainer is eligible to become a core maintainer
-* An core maintainer can step down by emailing our maintainer list (LINK TBA)
+* An core maintainer can step down by emailing our maintainer list at cncf-virtual-kubelet-maintainers@lists.cncf.io
-* Core maintainers must remain active, and if they are unresponsive for > 3 months maintainership unless a super-majority of the other core maintainers agree to extend the period to greater than 3 months.
+* Core maintainers must remain active, and if they are unresponsive for > 3 months they will automatically move to emeritus maintainer, unless a super-majority of the other core maintainers agree to extend the period to greater than 3 months.
 * When there is an opening for an core maintainer anyone can nominate candidate as a replacement.
     * The nomination period is one month starting the day after the position becomes avaliable.
     * The nomination must be via the Virtual Kubelet provider mailing list.